-Coronavirus - today's figures
+Coronavirus - Wednesday's figures

-The latest figures detailing the number of people diagnosed with Covid-19 in the last 24 hours in Scotland have been announced.
-The First Minister has addressed a media briefing broadcast on the BBC.
+The latest figures detailing the number of people diagnosed with Covid-19 in the 24 hours to 7 April in Scotland are shown below.

 There are no daily briefings unless there are major announcements in the coming weeks leading up to the election.